Baseball ‘Round The Clock

 1. Sign Up & Check In

-Purchase your ticket, sign the waiver, and arrive on Saturday – gates open at 11 am (CDT).
-Get your wristband and challenge packet at registration.
+Purchase your ticket, sign the waiver, and arrive on Saturday.
+Get your punchcard, wristband, and challenge packet at registration.

 2. Complete the Random Check-Ins